Principles for the development of the taught curriculum

-10. The University will develop a framework that will allow academic credit to be awarded for student employment or short-term community/work-based placements that have involved the application or development of academic knowledge and skills relevant to the academic subject of the department offering the module.
+10. The University will facilitate opportunities for programmes to permit students to undertake year-long placements, or placements within individuals modules, which feature the application or development of academic knowledge and skills relevant to the academic subject of the department offering the module or programme.

 11. Curricula will be designed to provide students with the opportunity to develop as international citizens.
 All programmes of study will be internationally relevant (in ways that are appropriate to their subject area), so that students can make a positive contribution to an increasingly globalised society.

 12. All students will be strongly encouraged to undertake credit-bearing languages as optional modules within their programme of study, and will be given the opportunity to undertake such modules at some point during their programme of study.
 Specifically:

 13. The framework proposed in principle 10 above will also apply to short periods of study abroad.

 15. The University will retain its current academic year and modular structures, but seek to increase the flexibility within these structures as far as is practicable in order to implement effectively the Principles detailed above.
 It will do this by facilitating delivery of modules in a short-fat mode of study and through increased flexibility in the potential credit values of modules.
 It will also encourage departments to make full use of the teaching year, including the final three weeks of the Easter Term.

 16. Key quality management processes, for example programme approval, curriculum development, annual review and periodic review will be used to support, and monitor, the implementation of these Principles.